What is High-Functioning Depression?

 This is the common perception of depression.
 But what if that's not exactly how you feel?

 You know something isn't quite right, but you don't fit the stereotypical mold of depression.
 It's possible that you have something called high-functioning depression.
-Unlike major depressive disorder that significantly impairs daily functioning, high-functioning depression allows individuals to maintain their responsibilities while quietly battling internal struggles.
+Unlike depression that more obviously disrupts daily functioning, high-functioning depression may allow someone to keep up with responsibilities while quietly struggling internally.

 Defining High-Functioning Depression

-High-functioning depression, also known as persistent depressive disorder or dysthymia, is a form of chronic depression that presents with less severe but longer-lasting symptoms compared to major depression.
+High-functioning depression is an informal term often used to describe people who continue meeting daily responsibilities while experiencing ongoing depressive symptoms.
+In some cases, this may overlap with persistent depressive disorder, also known as dysthymia.
 While clinical depression therapy typically addresses more acute and debilitating episodes, those with high-functioning depression often go undiagnosed for years because they continue to excel at work, maintain relationships, and fulfill their obligations.

-This condition affects approximately 1.5% of adults in the United States each year, though many experts believe the actual numbers are higher due to underdiagnosis.
+Persistent depressive disorder affects an estimated 1.5% of U.S. adults in a given year, though many experts believe the actual numbers are higher due to underdiagnosis.
 Unlike major depressive disorder therapy which addresses severe episodes that clearly interfere with life, high-functioning depression operates in the shadows, making it particularly challenging for both sufferers and healthcare providers to recognize.

 The term "high-functioning" doesn't mean the depression is less serious or doesn't require depression treatment.
 Instead, it describes how individuals with this condition have developed sophisticated coping mechanisms that allow them to maintain productivity while experiencing persistent emotional distress.
 Many people with high-functioning depression become masters at compartmentalizing their feelings, pushing through difficult days, and presenting a polished exterior to the world.